Error404-RedRose/Fully-Working-Keyboard-Mouse-Emulation/README.md

-Star this repository if you like it!
+## Star this repository if you like it!
 More clickly clicky less breaking your wrist!

-Yes this works very well in games, and uses low level programming (core) from py to actually emulate mouse inside the core system rather than an injection type mouse or a cursor prosition related mouse.
-Feel free to review the script and learn from it if you like as well!